An assortment of interesting stop off points along our walks.

 But the sections around Cremyll and Mount Edgcumbe House and its gardens are much more straightforward and can be accessed using wheelchairs and pushchairs.

 For a small fee you can even hire a rugged ‘Tramper’ mobility scooter, provided by Countryside Mobility SW.
-Use the TOG walk finder tool to check the route is suitable for your particular needs.

 The path follows the waterside perimeter of the Mount Edgcumbe Estate and affords tremendous views across Plymouth Sound.